 A. Yes.
-Our next open programmes are scheduled for 26 & 27 January 2016 and 12 & 13 April 2016.
+Our next open programme is scheduled for 11th & 12th April 2016.
 It will be hosted by the Business Centre Beeston, Technology Drive, Beeston, Nottinghamshire NG9 2ND.
 If you wish to book places on this event, please contact Assessment Services Ltd.

 Q. What decisions does the organisation need to make before training someone to become a Service Champion?

 A. There are a number of key decisions for the organisation include thinking through:

 - What role the Service Champion(s) will play within the organisation

 - Who would be suitable for the role and how will they be selected

 - How many Service Champions will be trained

 - Once trained, how much time will be made available to the Service Champion(s) to enable them to fulfil the role